 Betting on men’s singles matches is the most popular approach Australian Open bettors make when wagering on the tournament.
 As the name would suggest, betting on the men’s singles winner is betting on which male tennis player will win a given match or the whole tournament.

-Both bets are readily available on all online sportsbooks and can be located on the matching page or outright betting markets, respectively.
+Both bets are readily available on all online sportsbooks and can be located on the matching page or outright betting markets.
 Betting on the match-winner is very straightforward and is the same wager you would find if you were looking at the French Open odds.

 Likewise, betting on the outright winner is equally as simple, as you only need to place a wager on a tennis player you believe will win the tournament.
-Predicting which male tennis player will be the best in his class isn’t easy, but that gets compensated by the generous men’s Australian Open odds you will be able to find on the outright betting markets.
+Predicting which male tennis player will be the best in his class isn’t easy, but that gets compensated by the generous men’s Australian Open odds you can find on the outright betting markets.

 Women’s Singles Winner